Time of Eve: Anime

 The anime, produced by Directions, Inc. and animated by Studio Rikka, is directed and composed by Yasuhiro Yoshiura, produced by Tom Nagae, music by Tohru Okada, and characters by Ryusuke Chayama.
 The first episode streamed on Yahoo!
 Japan on August 1, 2008 and ended on September 18, 2009, airing six episodes.
 Crunchyroll simulcasted the series shortly after the Yahoo!
 Japan premiere, both with English and French subtitles.
 DVDs of the episodes were released between January 1, 2009 and October 28, 2009, and was later released on Blu-ray on December 20, 2010.
 The ending theme in episode 6 is "Time of Tenderness" (やさしい時間の中で, Yasashii Jikan no Naka de), performed by Rie Tanaka, the voice actress for Sammy.
 The song was later released in August 2009 as a single CD.
 Episodes 1–6 with English subtitles were released on Blu-ray Discs from January 1, 2011.
+On August 3, 2024, AnimEigo announced that they have both licensed the ONA and movie and will release both versions on Blu-ray and VOD on December 10, 2024.

 Theatrical film

 A theatrical version, called Time of Eve: The Movie (イヴの時間 劇場版, Ivu no Jikan Gekijoban), premiered on March 6, 2010 at Ikebukuro Theater in Tokyo and Umeda Theater in Osaka.
 The theatrical release version features a new theme song called "I have a dream", composed by Yuki Kajiura and performed by the pop-group Kalafina.
 Special-edition DVDs were distributed with pre-sold tickets in December 2009.
 A DVD/BD of the movie was released in Japan on July 28, 2010.
 A Kickstarter fundraiser was launched on May 23, 2013 for an international Blu-ray release of the film, with a goal of $18,000.
 The goal was easily achieved in less than 24 hours.
 A stretch goal was later announced, with a goal of $50,000.
 This goal was also achieved after only 60 hours.
 The final amount raised was over $215,000, over 1000% of the original $18,000 target.